 6.2 Use of a proxy variable

 As demonstrated in the previous section, the performance improvement brought by the STW is lost when using a simplistic precipitation time series.
-In order to get closer to the chronology of the accurate precipitation, the reconstruction procedure must rely on some informative variable.
+In order to get closer to the chronology of the actual precipitation, the reconstruction procedure must rely on some informative variable.
 Data from the NCEP/NCAR reanalysis 1 (section 1) was used in this perspective, despite their rough resolution.

 The first step consisted in determining which variables from the precipitable water or the relative humidity (at 1000 hPa, 925 hPa or 850 hPa) produces the precipitation chronology that is the most correlated (on non-zero values) with the accurate 6-hourly precipitation time series on the period 1982-2007.
 The location of the most predictive point from the reanalysis grid had to be assessed (closest points: 5 and 7.5 longitude and 45 and 47.5 latitude), as well an eventual time lapse between both series, due to the significant distance separating the weather stations and the reanalysis grid point.
 The most relevant point will probably not be the same for all stations, since one can expect to find the optimum in the direction of the main moisture inflows for the station.
 This assessment must be carried out for each station.